bokkypoobah/TopSecrets/README.md

 ---

-## Build Read-Only Offline Shamir39 Device
+## Building The Read-Only Offline Shamir39 Device

 Insert the card you prepared in the previous section into the Raspberry Pi, and connect your monitor, mouse and power supply.